rozek/node-red-rest-service-examples/README.md

 ## Simple File Management ##

 Sometimes it is desirable to manage the files on a server from remote, e.g. using a web interface.
-While there are professional solutions such as ftp or WebDAV it is not always possible to install such servers alongside a Node-RED instance.
+While there are professional solutions such as ftp or WebDAV, it is not always possible to install such servers alongside a Node-RED instance.

 In such situations, the following example may be helpful which offers the following features: